OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Land Explorer/Land Views/Gene Level Views/DNAAlterationDistribution.md

 ## Somatic Co-Mutation Frequencies

-DNA Seq somatic co-mutation frequencies shows a bar plot of # genes with mutation vs frequency of mutation.
+DNA-Seq somatic co-mutation frequencies shows a bar plot of # genes with mutation vs frequency of mutation.
 For instance, for a gene set of BRAF and PTEN, a bar will be shown for samples exhibiting 0, 1, or 2 mutations.

 ![DNA_somatic_comutation_frequencies_png](../../images/DNA_somatic_comutation_frequencies.png)

 ## Somatic Mutation Pattern

-DNA Seq somatic mutation pattern view shows a bar plot showing the number of mutations matching a particular pattern for the specified gene set across a grouping (e.g. Tumor Type).
+DNA-Seq somatic mutation pattern view shows a bar plot showing the number of mutations matching a particular pattern for the specified gene set across a grouping (e.g. Tumor Type).

 ![DNA_somatic_mutation_pattern_png](../../images/DNA_somatic_mutation_pattern.png)